BeauJoh/thesis/source/11-chapter-3-ode.md

 In this chapter, we show enhancements made to OpenDwarfs to remedy these issues; and present the Extended OpenDwarfs benchmark suite (EOD) to provide a testbed of representative codes required for the bulk of this thesis.
 First we review the existing OpenDwarf Benchmark Suite, we then discuss our enhancements.
 The experimental setup, methodology and results are then reported and culminates with a conclusion and discussions on future work.
-The work presented in this chapter will be later used for workload characterization, performance prediction and ultimately scheduling, but these sophisticated studies first need simple empirical data.
+The benchmarks and the associated runtimes presented in this chapter will be later used for workload characterization, performance prediction and ultimately scheduling, but these sophisticated studies first need simple empirical data.
 However, methodologies to acquire these results -- in the form of execution times -- must first be presented.
 Additionally, for reproducibility and assurances of realistic scientific applications, the codes, settings and range of heterogeneous accelerator devices must be disclosed.
 Results and analysis are reported for eight benchmark codes on a diverse set of architectures -- three Intel CPUs, five Nvidia GPUs, six AMD GPUs and a Xeon Phi.